2013Q1 Call for Grant Proposals

-Its that time of the year, again.
-The Perl Foundation is looking at giving some grants ranging from $500 to *$2000* in February 2012.
+The Perl Foundation is looking at giving some grants ranging from $500 to *$2000* in March 2013.

 You don't have to have a large, complex, or lengthy project.
 You don't even have to be a Perl master or guru.
 If you have a good idea and the means and ability to accomplish it, we want to hear from you!